 In Part 1 of this series we focused on communication exercises, problem solving and other team building activities.
-Part 2 of this series will focus on 10 more team building exercises, and each will focus on project planning skills and building trust amongst a team of peers.
-As most managers already know, team building exercises can have a great effect on productivity and overall teamwork at the office.
-These simple and quick exercises each take less than an hour of time to complete, and you’d probably be surprised by the many benefits they can bring to your office environment.
+Part 2 of this series will focus on 10 more short team building activities, and each will focus on project planning skills and building trust amongst a team of peers.
+As most managers already know, quick team building activities for work can have a great effect on productivity and overall teamwork at the office.
+These simple and quick exercises each take less than an hour of time to complete, and you'd probably be surprised by the many benefits they can bring to your office environment.

 Team building exercises:

 This adapting exercise requires just a few simple tools, which include large sheets of paper, writing paper, pens, and markers.
 In this exercise, participants are broken up into groups of 4-8 people and instructed to share with their group their individual strengths and the positive attributes they feel would lend to the success of their group.
 They are to write these strengths and attributes down on a piece of paper.
 After their group discussion, each team will be given one large sheet of paper, writing paper, markers, and a pen.
 The groups should then be instructed to make the "ultimate team member" by combining each team member’s strengths and positive attributes into one imaginary person.
 This “person” should also receive a name, have a picture drawn of them, and have their different attributes labeled.
 The group should also write a story about this person, highlighting all of the things their imaginary person can do with all of their amazing characteristics.
 At the end of the exercise, each group should share their person with the group and read the accompanying story.
 This exercise will help coworkers adapt to weakness they feel they or a team member may have by understanding that as a group, they are capable of having more strengths and positive attributes then they would have working solo.